AnthonyFuller/mnscript-docs/index.md

 ## Notices

-This website is in no way affiliated with CivilNetworks.
+The domain `mnscript.com` is owned by CivilNetworks.

+The content hosted by a third-party; [Anthony Fuller](https://anthonyfuller.dev).